University of Reading cookie policy

 Programme Contacts:

-This is a compulsory session and will involve learning about: outline of the programme, expectations and systems, writing for social sciences, and information skills you didn’t think you needed.
-You will also then be familiar with the campus and building you will be taught in throughout the year, collect campus cards, get to know each other and be ready to start the first module on 4 October 2022.
-Our first meeting will be as follows:
+This is a compulsory session and will involve learning about: the outline of the programme, expectations and systems, writing for social sciences, and information skills you didn’t think you needed.
+This will set you up to study at Masters level at the University of Reading.
+You will also then be familiar with the campus and building you will be taught in throughout the year, collect campus cards, get to know each other and be ready to start the first module.
+This study support day will be as follows:

 Tasks to complete before the start of the programme

-• Apply and enrol: refer to your acceptance letter and admission guidance.
-Please note that you will not be able to start the programme unless you complete the application and enrolment process
+• Please note that you will not be able to start the programme unless you complete the application and enrolment process.

 • Watch this simulation and consider the players involved, what character traits do they need to ensure success for this patient and to get the most from this educational scenario?
 What character traits does the educator need to ensure success for those involved in the simulation?
 Please make notes as you will be expected to share your thoughts on the first taught day